William DeWitt III

 St. Louis Cardinals

-DeWitt is chairman of the Board of Cardinals Care and is Chairman of the Board of Big Brothers Big Sisters of Eastern Missouri.
-He is also on the boards of the St. Louis Sports Commission, the RCGA, and City Arch River.
-He was formerly a trustee of the Taft School in Watertown, Conn., and board chair for Emergency Children's Home (ECHO) in St. Louis.
+DeWitt is chairman of the Board of Cardinals Care and also sits on the boards of Big Brothers Big Sisters of Eastern Missouri (recent board chair), the St. Louis Sports Commission, the RCGA, City Arch River and the Muny.
+He was formerly a trustee of the Taft School in Watertown, Conn., and board chair for Emergency Children’s Home (ECHO) in St. Louis.